The Cantor Riemannium

-To understand the origin of the difficulties, we need to be aware of the original notion of Riemann surface during the XIX-th century.
-Riemann surfaces were born in the celebrated work of B. Riemann (1851, \cite{Rie1}, 1857, \cite{Rie2}) as the minimal spaces where the analytic continuation of holomorphic germs are univalued.
-Riemann's Riemann surfaces had more structure that the modern notion later proposed by H. Weyl (1913, \cite{Wey}) and adopted today.
-They are domains over $\CC$, and come equipped with a projection in $\CC$.
+The original Riemann's Riemann surfaces had more structure that the modern notion proposed later by H. Weyl (1913, \cite{Wey}) and adopted everywhere today.
+They were domains over $\CC$, that come equipped with a projection in $\CC$, i.e. they had a canonical coordinate chart.
 They also contain ``ramification points''.
-The structure and proper definition of the ramification locus was only well understood for finite ramifications, which was enough to deal with the theory of algebraic curves and function (\cite{Rie2}), and isolated logarithmic ramifications, which appear in the fuchsian class of functions by L. Fuchs (1866, \cite{Fu}).
+Although the Riemann surface of the logarithm and its infinite ramification point was discussed by Riemann, the structure and proper definition of the ramification locus was only well understood for finite ramifications, which was important and sufficient to deal with the theory of algebraic functions and abelian functions (\cite{Rie2}), and isolated logarithmic ramifications, which appear in the fuchsian class of functions solutions of linear differential equations with polynomial coefficients studied by L. Fuchs (1866, \cite{Fu}).
 There was no clear understanding, nor a good definition, of more complicated ramification locus.
-This difficulty represents the central point of Hilbert's 22nd problem (1900, \cite{Hil}).
+This changed starting with an observation by A. Hurwitz in 1906 (\cite{Hur1}, \cite{Hur2}) about the singularities of inverse entire functions, when it became clear that more complicated singularities were natural.
+In view of this historical context, the difficulty of understanding singularities is the central point of Hilbert's 22nd problem (1900, \cite{Hil}).